ODTE -- An ensemble of multi-class SVM-based oblique decision trees: Introduction

-In summary, our main contributions in this study are: \begin{itemize} \item We introduce ODTE, a new ensemble algorithm based on Oblique Decision Trees. \item We present STree, a novel algorithm for learning oblique decision trees that serve as the base classifiers in ODTE.
+In summary, our main contributions in this study are: \begin{itemize} \item \tcb{We introduce ODTE, an ensemble algorithm based on Oblique Decision Trees.} \item We present STree, a novel algorithm for learning oblique decision trees that serve as the base classifiers in ODTE.
 This method effectively handles a multi-class target variable by producing a single model.
-The core idea behind the method is to embed a multiclass strategy (OvR or OvO) within each internal node, selecting only one of the learned SVMs to guide the splitting process, specifically, the one that minimizes impurity for the n-ary classification task. \item We conduct an extensive experimental evaluation on a benchmark comprising 49 datasets, comparing our methods against state-of-the-art competing algorithms.
-The results highlight the superior performance of ODTE and STree, especially when hyperparameters are finely tuned. \item The source code for both ODTE and STree, along with all datasets used in our study, is published on GitHub, Pypi and Zenodo to facilitte reproduciblity in future research. \end{itemize}
+The core idea behind the method is to embed a multiclass strategy (\tcb{One versus Rest (OvR) or One versus One (OvO)}) within each internal node, selecting only one of the learned SVMs to guide the splitting process, specifically, the one that minimizes impurity for the n-ary classification task. \item The source code for both ODTE and STree, along with all datasets used in our study, is published on GitHub, Pypi and Zenodo to facilitte reproduciblity in future research. \end{itemize}

 In the next sections we review recent research in the design of ODT-based ensembles (Section \ref{sec:related}) and detail the main components of our proposal (Section \ref{sec:odte}).
 Then, in Section \ref{sec:experiments} we describe the experiments carried out to evaluate the proposed algorithm, which involve a significant benchmark of datasets and competing algorithms.
 Finally, our conclusions are presented in Section \ref{sec:conclu}.